Sajjad Hussain (composer): Contentious personality

 Sajjad Hussain was known for his contentious personality.
 He often landed in controversies due to his short temper, outspokenness, moody behaviour and perfectionist nature.
 When Shaukat Hussain Rizvi gave the credit for the musical success of Dost (1944) to his wife and singer Noor Jehan, Sajjad vowed never to compose a song for Noor Jehan.
 He had conflicts with the lyricist D. N. Madhok during recording of film Saiyyan (1951), and with actor Dilip Kumar during the recording of film Sangdil (1952).
 He made disapproving remarks on Lata Mangeshkar's singing, leading to differences between the two for a short period.
 He called Talat Mahmood "Galat Mehmood" (Wrong Mehmood) and Kishore Kumar "Shor Kumar" (Noisy Kumar), and also criticised Naushad's music.
 He rejected an offer by Shashadhar Mukherjee of Filmistan, and lost the opportunity to compose music for film Mughal-e-Azam (1960) due to differences with film producer-director K. Asif.
 Once, heavily impressed by Sajjad Hussain's Yeh hawa yeh raat yeh chandni (film Sangdil), the composer Madan Mohan created Tujhe kya sunaun mein dilruba, tere saamne mera haal hai (film: Aakhri Dao) on the same metre.
 At a concert when Madan Mohan walked past Sajjad, the hot-tempered Sajjad taunted "Aaj kal toh parchaiyyan bhi ghoomne phirne lagi hain" ("Even shadows are moving around now").
 Madan Mohan replied that he could not find any better music director to copy.
 This reply made Sajjad Hussain speechless.

-Hindi film expert Rajesh Subramanian explains that such comments made him an avoidable character and people from the industry started ignoring him.
+His attitude made him an avoidable character and people from the industry started ignoring him.
 As a result of his controversial behaviour, Sajjad got less than 20 film score assignments in his 34-year-long music career.
 However, one notable milestone in his career as music director is the songs he composed for Sri Lankan Sinhala film "Daiwa yogaya-1959".
 Daiwa Yogaya was filmed in Prasad Studios in Pune and was a box office hit in Sri Lanka mainly owing to the songs he composed.
 The songs "Hada Gile Ama Mihire" and "Doi Doiya putha" sung by Rukmani Devi, the most popular Actress/Singer of Ceylon in that era are still popular.
 His last film as a composer was Aakhri Sajda (1977), although he participated in concerts till the 1980s.

 Lata Mangeshkar was once asked in an interview about music directors that she had found difficult to please.
 She replied that in the beginning of her career, there were difficulties with everyone because she was still learning and was new in the field.
 But she was always apprehensive with Sajjad Hussain because he was so particular.
 Sajjad Hussain never liked loud singing.
 He always insisted that all the musical instruments were perfectly tuned.
 He never compromised on that.
 She added that even many years after the first recording, Sajjad Hussain's songs sound effortless and are not painful to hear.